-The Student Handbook, which can be found here, gives guidance on the support structures open to students at the School.
+Our Policies and Key Documents section on the website gives guidance on the support structures open to students at the School.

 Formative Feedback

 Throughout this course students will be given formative feedback from their tutor and through peer review.
 However, this course is not formally assessed academically, and no grades are given at the end of the course.